gyrdym/ml_algo/README.md

 print(error);
 ```

-If we are fine with the error, we can save the model for future use:
+If we are fine with the error, we can save the model for the future use:

 ```dart
 await model.saveAsJson('housing_model.json');